 All measures may not be available at all times.
 PPL Electric will review the program continually and may adjust available measures, incentive levels, or eligibility qualifications to achieve program savings and cost budgets.
 PPL Electric will coordinate Low-Income WRAP with its LIURP WRAP to maximize the effectiveness of measures and services provided to participants.
-In some cases, some of the measures provided in a home will be covered by Low-Income and other measures will be covered by LIURP.
+PPL Electric confirms that it will leverage funding between Act 129 WRAP and LIURP WRAP as the Company did in Phase II.
+If a low-income home is eligible for 'full cost measures,'19 the Company will install eligible 'full cost measures' through its LIURP WRAP or Low-Income WRAP budget, provided that: (1) it receives landlord approval; (2) the customer has installed electric heat in at least 50% of the home; (3) the home did not previously receive 'full cost' services from Low-Income WRAP in Phase II; (4) there are no health or safety concerns in the home that prevent the installation of 'full cost' measures; and (5) the cost of the 'full cost' measures can be accommodated within the LIURP WRAP or Low-Income WRAP budget.
+In some cases, some of the measures provided in a home will be covered by Low-Income and other measures will be